graph4ai/graph4nlp/README.md

 # Graph4NLP

 ***Graph4NLP*** is an easy-to-use library for R&D at the intersection of **Graph Deep Learning** and **Natural Language Processing**.
 It provides both **full implementations** of state-of-the-art models for data scientists and also **flexible interfaces** to build custom models for researchers and developers with whole-pipeline support.
 Built upon highly-optimized runtime libraries including [DGL](https://github.com/dmlc/dgl) , ***Graph4NLP*** is both high running effieciency and great extensibility.
 The architecture of ***Graph4NLP*** is shown in the following figure, where boxes with dashed lines represents the features under development.
+Graph4NLP consists of four different layers: 1) ...

 <p align="center">
     <img src="docs/arch.png" alt="architecture" width="700" />